Jean F. Jenkins, Ph.D., R.N., F.A.A.N.

 BETHESDA, MD 20892

-Dr. Jean F. Jenkins received her B.S.N. from the University of Maryland, a M.S.N. at the Catholic University of America, and her Ph.D. from the George Mason University, Va., in 1999, completing Innovation of Diffusion Research on Genetics Education for Nurses.
-It was during a clinical internship as part of her doctoral studies that she recognized the importance of advances in genetics research for all health care providers.
+Dr. Jenkins received her B.S.N. from the University of Maryland, a M.S.N. at the Catholic University of America, and her Ph.D. from the George Mason University, Virginia, in 1999, completing Innovation of Diffusion Research on Genetics Education for Nurses.
+It was during a clinical internship as part of her doctoral studies that she recognized the importance of advances in genetics research for all healthcare providers.

-Dr. Jenkins has been motivated and committed to the preparation of others to become aware of, plan for and integrate genetic concepts into clinical practice.
-In 2005, she received the Michael J. Scotti Jr. Award for National Coalition for Health Professional Education in Genetics (NCHPEG) efforts as the Content and Instruction co-chair.
-She coordinated the development and consensus of the NCHPEG competencies and the Essential Nursing Competencies and Curricula Guidelines for Genetics and Genomics.
+Dr. Jenkins has been motivated and committed to preparing others to become aware of, plan for and integrate genetic concepts into clinical practice.
+In 2005, she received the Michael J. Scotti Jr. Award for National Coalition for Health Professional Education in Genetics (NCHPEG) efforts as the content and instruction co-chair when she coordinated the development and consensus of the NCHPEG competencies.
+Building on these efforts, Dr. Jenkins co-coordinated the development of the Essential Nursing Competencies and Curricula Guidelines for Genetics and Genomics, which led to the development of an interdisicplinary education resource repository (http://www.g-2-c-2.org/ ) and a web-based case-scenarios resource (http://www.g-3-c.com/ ).
+Dr. Jenkins was a co-investigator for the NCSBN-funded grant related to the integration of genomic knowledge into nursing practice.